 - Constantly worrying about money: if you have very little financial security, the constant worry of not being able to properly look after your family can be drained.
 This stress can seriously affect your physical health, and can cause cardio-vascular issues such as heart attacks.
 It can also have a negative impact on your mental health, and the constant stress and worry can lead to issues like depression and anxiety.

 - Debt issues: if you and your family have been struggling with money for a long time, chances are you’ve thought about applying for a loan to help pay your bills.
-While it may seem like a good idea at the time, loans usually come with a steep interest rate, which could plunge you even further into debt.
+Taking a personal loan from an accredited money lender like Cash Loan Singapore is a great alternative to borrowing from banks.

 Tips for families living on one income